Why study BSc (Hons) Forensic Investigation at BU?

 Foundation year: We have a foundation year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the scientific skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.

-For September 2021 entry: In order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students we regularly review all of our courses.
-This course is currently going through this process and we will update this page in June 2021 to give you full information about what we will be offering once the review process has concluded.
+For September 2022 entry: In order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students we regularly review all of our courses.
+This course is currently going through this process and we will update this page soon to give you full information about what we will be offering once the review process has concluded.

 Accreditation by the Chartered Society of Forensic Sciences provides an indicator of quality and can help you work towards Chartered Forensic Practitioner status.